Providing an international mindset to rural Japan.

 We offer market level salaries complemented with a lucrative equity package, accompanied with the ability to leave a footprint on the platform we are building.

-Depending on the candidate, full time commitment on remote may be offered but we prefer candidates who are willing to relocate to Takamatsu in Kagawa.
+Depending on the candidate, full time commitment on the remote may be offered but we prefer candidates who are willing to relocate to Takamatsu in Kagawa.

 Our response to COVID-19